Our Team in the Field

 Chris Earley is the University of Guelph Arboretum’s Interpretive Biologist and Education Coordinator and a self-proclaimed 'nature geek'.
 He teaches workshops at the Arboretum, and participates in research around the world.
 Chris has led many previous Quest trips, including several to Africa.More > UPCOMING TOURS >

 Colin Chapman is a professor in the Department of Anthropology and McGill School of Environment, where he holds a Canada Research Chair Tier 1 position in Primate Ecology and Conservation, is a Killam Research Fellow, Velan Foundation Awardee for Humanitarian Service, and is a fellow of the Royal Society of Canada.
 He is internationally recognized for his 30+ years of research into primate ecology, population regulation, nutrition, and disease dynamics, and for his global contributions to conservation.More > UPCOMING TOURS >

 Corey McCusker is a Mental Performance Coach, Motivational Speaker and Author.
 She founded Your Mind Matters, a unique private coaching and training company that helps adults take control of their lives by harnessing the power of their minds.More > NO UPCOMING TOURS AT THIS TIME.

-Dan Riskin, PhD, is a television personality, scientist, author, and podcaster.
+Dan Riskin, PhD, is a television personality, scientist, and author.
 He is best known in Canada as the co-host of Discovery's flagship science program, Daily Planet, and elsewhere as the host of Animal Planet's hugely successful show about parasites, Monsters Inside Me.
 He is passionate about photographing wildlife, especially the underappreciated creatures that he thinks deserve a closer look.More > UPCOMING TOURS >